sjentsch/lsjDocs/_pages/Ch14_ANOVA2_01.rst

 Running the analysis in jamovi
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The null and alternative hypotheses that I described in the last section
+The null and alternative hypotheses that I described in the last section should
-should seem awfully familiar.
-They’re basically the same as the
+seem awfully familiar.
+They’re basically the same as the hypotheses that we
-hypotheses that we were testing in our simpler `One-way ANOVAs
+were testing in our simpler :doc:`One-way ANOVAs <Ch13_ANOVA>`.
+So you’re
-<Ch13_ANOVA.html#comparing-several-means-one-way-anova>`__.
-So you’re probably
-expecting that
-the hypothesis *tests* that are used in factorial ANOVA will be
+probably expecting that the hypothesis *tests* that are used in factorial ANOVA
-essentially the same as the *F*-test from
+will be essentially the same as the *F*-test from chapter :doc:`Comparing
-Chapter `Comparing several means (one-way ANOVA)
+several means (one-way ANOVA) <Ch13_ANOVA>`.
+You’re expecting to see references
-<Ch13_ANOVA.html#comparing-several-means-one-way-anova>`__.
-You’re expecting
-to see references
 to sums of squares (SS), mean squares (MS), degrees of freedom (df), and
-finally an *F*-statistic that we can convert into a
+finally an *F*-statistic that we can convert into a *p*-value, right?
+Well,
-*p*-value, right?
-Well, you’re absolutely and completely right.
-So
+you’re absolutely and completely right.
+So much so that I’m going to depart
-much so that I’m going to depart from my usual approach.
-Throughout this
+from my usual approach.
+Throughout this book, I’ve generally taken the
-book, I’ve generally taken the approach of describing the logic (and to
+approach of describing the logic (and to an extent the mathematics) that
-an extent the mathematics) that underpins a particular analysis first
+underpins a particular analysis first and only then introducing the analysis
-and only then introducing the analysis in jamovi.
-This time I’m going to
+in jamovi.
+This time I’m going to do it the other way around and show you how
-do it the other way around and show you how to do it in jamovi first.
+to do it in jamovi first.
-The reason for doing this is that I want to highlight the similarities
+The reason for doing this is that I want to highlight the similarities between
-between the simple One-Way ANOVA tool that we discussed in
+the simple One-Way ANOVA tool that we discussed in chapter :doc:`Comparing
-Chapter `Comparing several means (one-way ANOVA)
-<Ch13_ANOVA.html#comparing-several-means-one-way-anova>`__, and the more
+several means (one-way ANOVA) <Ch13_ANOVA>`, and the more complicated approach
-complicated approach that we’re going to use in this chapter.
+that we’re going to use in this chapter.

-If the data you’re trying to analyse correspond to a balanced factorial
+If the data you’re trying to analyse correspond to a balanced factorial design
-design then running your analysis of variance is easy.
-To see how easy
+then running your analysis of variance is easy.
+To see how easy it is, let’s
-it is, let’s start by reproducing the original analysis from
+start by reproducing the original analysis from chapter :doc:`Comparing several
-Chapter `Comparing several means (one-way ANOVA)
-<Ch13_ANOVA.html#comparing-several-means-one-way-anova>`__.
-In case you’ve
-forgotten, for that
+means (one-way ANOVA) <Ch13_ANOVA>`.
+In case you’ve forgotten, for that
-analysis we were using only a single factor (i.e., ``drug``) to predict
+analysis we were using only a single factor (i.e., ``drug``) to predict our
-our outcome variable (i.e., ``mood.gain``), and we got the results shown
+outcome variable (i.e., ``mood.gain``), and we got the results shown in
-in :numref:`fig-factorialanova2`.
+:numref:`fig-factorialanova2`.

 .. ----------------------------------------------------------------------------